Born in London.

 1881 Census

-The 1881 Census returns show an Alfred Deason, aged 45, born Poplar, London, as the "Workhouse Master Munic." of Poplar Union Workhouse.
-He is shown with his wife Annie, born Essex, and four children aged 10 to 4 years.
+The 1881 Census shows Alfred Deason, aged 45, as the Master of Poplar Union Workhouse.
+Interestingly, he was born in Poplar, so a local man.
+He is shown with his wife Annie, and four children aged 10 to 4 years.

 Death registered